aldur/aldur.github.io/_posts/2025-07-23-nuggets-of-psychology.md

 #### The paradox of choice

-It is much easier to spend several hours binge-watching a TV series than to pick a good movie and commit a couple hours to it.
+It is much easier to spend several hours binge-watching a TV series than to pick a good movie and commit a couple of hours to it.
 Why?
 Because freedom of choice can lead to difficult decisions and, sometimes, to less happiness.

 If you have already watched a few episodes of a show, you know what to expect